7 Easy ways to boost your website in 2019

 As an added bonus however, it has also been mentioned that websites with SSL certificates will take preference in search results over their non-secure counterparts, a great way to give your site an extra rankings boost over those competitors.

-On our new super fast WordPress optimised Website Boss servers, we can set this up for monthly maintenance clients FREE of charge, so there’s really no reason not to!
+On our new super fast WordPress optimised Website Boss servers, we can set this up for our VIP Care Plan customers FREE of charge, so there’s really no reason not to!

-If you’d like to learn more about our monthly maintenance packages, securing your site or moving over to our new lightning fast WordPress hosting, you can learn more here.
+If you’d like to learn more about our VIP Care Plans, securing your site or moving over to our new lightning fast WordPress hosting, you can learn more here.

 2. Improve your site’s SEO